 In 2016 I did a PDC (Permaculture Design Certificate) and in 2019 was awarded my Permaculture Diploma.

-To pass the diploma you must study for a minimum of 2 years, have completed a PDC and present 10 designs for your portfolio.
+To pass the diploma you must study for a minimum of 2 years, have completed a PDC and present 10 designs.
 The designs are marked according to appropriacy of the frameworks and tools used (and those tools are drawn from sources far and wide eg De Bono's Thinking Hats, SWOC* analysis).
 Having completed it I am now qualified to teach permaculture and to create designs for others.

 The designs are listed below.
 They are intended to give a brief overview and list the salient points.
-The ethics (people care, earth care, fairshare, future care) were all included in each design and principles used Holmgren, Mollison and Slay (eg observe and interact, everything gardens).
-These are implicit in the designs and for brevity have been omitted in the summary.
+The ethics (people care, earth care, fairshare, future care) were all included in each design.

 More details about any of them are available on request.